7 Authentic Colonial Thanksgiving Recipes

 - salt to taste

-Colonial fish muddle was an early American "Stone Soup."
-This fish recipe, known to have been in the earliest settlements, was, one hundred years later, known to have been a favorite recipe of George Washington.
-Fish muddle has survived through all of the changes the New World has seen, and is still prepared in restaurants, bed and breakfast establishments, and, of course, countless kitchens along the east coast.
+Colonial fish muddle was an early American 'stone soup'.
+This fish recipe, known to have been in the earliest settlements, was a favorite recipe of George Washington's 100 years later.
+Fish muddle is still prepared in restaurants, bed and breakfast establishments and in countless kitchens throughout New England.

-What's great about this recipe is that you can use whatever vegetables or meat is on hand to fill out the recipe.
-In this way, it is a sort of "stone soup", and is delicious no matter what you throw in the pot.
+What's great about this recipe is that you can use whatever vegetables or meat is on hand to fill it out.
+In this way, it is a sort of 'stone soup'—delicious no matter what you throw in the pot.

-- 2 tablespoons meat drippings - (drippings are traditional, you can use olive oil for a healthier take)
+- 2 tablespoons of meat drippings (drippings are traditional; you can use olive oil for a healthier take)

-- 1 leek, thinly sliced, including the green part
+- 1 leek, thinly sliced (including the greens)

 - 1 stalk of celery, diced